mayajas/prf-workflow/README.md

 ## prf-workflow
-*a package that contains a full cortical surface-based population receptive field (pRF) modeling pipeline.
+prf-workflow is a package that contains a full cortical surface-based population receptive field (pRF) modeling pipeline.
 Notably, the package can be used on high-resolution data for multi-surface pRF mapping.
-The package is equally well suited to standard single-surface pRF mapping.*
+The package is equally well suited to standard single-surface pRF mapping.

 As inputs, the package requires the preprocessed pRF run data (coregistered to the anatomical data), Freesurfer outputs and the stimulus apertures that were used for pRF stimulus presentation.